Things to do in Florence with Kids – That Parents will love too!

 Walking the Ponte Vecchio, an arched bridge over the Arno River, is definitely a must-do when visiting Florence with kids.
 The bridge is lined with jewelry and souvenir stalls and provides some unique views of Florence.
 Grab a gelato cone and enjoy a leisurely stroll across this iconic bridge.

 Exploring the markets can be a fun thing to do in Florence with kids depending on their ages.
 The outdoor markets of Florence require no fee and allow you to walk around and experience local life and culture firsthand.

 San Lorenzo and Mercato Centrale, Le Cascine, Mercato Nuovo are some of the more popular ones.
 Few of them are pretty old and have interesting histories.
 You can simply walk around, window-shop, and maybe buy a souvenir or two to take home.

 13. Take a Day Trip from Florence

 Florence is the perfect place to base yourself in Italy if you want to immerse yourself in the Tuscan beauties.
 But once you have spent some time in the city there are plenty of day trips from Florence to consider.

-Whether you want to head out into the countryside, explore the nearby cities and towns, or even head to the seaside, there are plenty of nearby towns and attractions to choose from.
+Whether you want to head out into the countryside, explore the nearby cities and towns, or even head to the seaside, there are plenty of nearby towns and attractions to choose from such as Siena, Luca, the Cinque Terre, and even now Rome with the fast train.
 Check out our favourite Day Trips From Florence.

 Other things to do in Florence with Kids